vkgo/resume/index.md

   Principal, National Undergraduate Innovative and Entrepreneurial Training Program

   Our project utilizes a combination of traditional CV algorithms and YOLO to detect and segment answer areas on handwritten sheets.
 This is followed by grading the sheets using DL models like OCR, layout analysis, and AES.
 By automating the grading process, our project significantly reduces costs while improving speed and accuracy.
+More details can be found in the repository: https://github.com/vkgo/OCRAutoScore

 - **Intent classification for financial customer service scenarios with small sample sizes**